 The eight-week trial was originally set to begin in February, but had to be rescheduled when Folker's lawyer, Bob Simmonds, opted to step down as his counsel due to scheduling and financial reasons.

-Folker wasn't in Newfoundland Supreme Court when the case was called today during arraignments.
-He was represented by his new lawyer Jason Edwards.
-He is co-counsel with Scott Hurley.
+Folker wasn’t in Newfoundland Supreme Court when the case was called Monday morning for arraignments.
+He was represented by his new lawyer, Jason Edwards, who is co-counsel with Scott Hurley.

 Edwards told Justice Wayne Dymond that it wasn’t a matter of not being ready sooner.
 They just didn’t want any interruptions in dates once the trial begins.
 The court’s schedule for the fall was open.

-Edwards and Crown prosecutors Iain Hollett and Vikas Khaladkar agreed to have the trial start Oct.
+Edwards and Crown prosecutor Iain Hollett agreed to have the trial start Oct.
 7. Jury selection will be Oct.
 2.

 Pre-trial applications will be argued March 19.

 Lawyers will meet for a pre-trial conference in January.

 Folker, 41, is accused of murdering his girlfriend, Ann Marie Shirran, in 2010.

 The 32-year-old woman disappeared July 18, 2010, and was reportedly last seen at the Kilbride home she shared with Folker and their young son.